hirnidrin/mdi-font-build-subset/README.md

 1. Accessing the icons in the reduced webfont is the same as with the full mdi font.

 ## Notes
-* The `./bin/index.js` is an adapted version of the original `@mdi/font-build` package.
 * The package is basically a clone of the original `@mdi/font-build` package.
 2 files have been slightly adapted:
   * `./bin/index.js`
   * `./src/scss/_path.scss`
 * In addition to `./dist`, the build also creates an `./icon` folder that contains the specified icon svg files.
 You can safely delete that folder after a successful build.

 ## Credits
-Full credits go to the creator and contributors of the [@mdi/font-build](https://www.npmjs.com/package/@mdi/font-build) package.
+Full credits go to the creators and contributors of the [@mdi/font-build](https://www.npmjs.com/package/@mdi/font-build) package, released under the MIT license.
 My additions make it worse.